 The short and direct answer to this question is unfortunately, yes.
 However, while your preexisting medical condition will most likely influence your approval and premium, the level to which your medical condition affects your acceptance and premium is entirely dependent on the severity of your condition, if and how well it is managed, your prognosis, and the amount of risk that the insurance company is willing to assume.

 If your condition is well managed and you are otherwise healthy, it is likely that the life policy underwriters will see you as eligible for the policy of your choice, at a slightly higher premium than individuals that do not have a medical condition.
-Now, if your medical condition is not well controlled and you are in questionable health, you may be denied for coverage for most permanent life insurance policies and may benefit from considering term life insurance or a simple, no medical exam policy.
+Now, if your medical condition is not well controlled and you are in questionable health, you may be denied for coverage for many term life insurance policies and may benefit from considering a simple, no medical exam policy.
 Remember, your medical condition may influence your premium but regardless of your medical condition, there is usually coverage options for everyone.

 Is a Physical Required to be Approved for Life Insurance?